 Rolling Forecasts

 In dynamic project environments where conditions change rapidly, traditional static forecasting may fall short – even when paired with other techniques, such as resource leveling or ongoing resource scheduling.
-That’s where rolling forecasts come in—a flexible resource forecasting technique that allows resource managers to continuously update their projections as new information becomes available.
+That’s where rolling forecasts come in.

 Rolling forecasts rely on real-time data and regular review cycles to adjust resource planning in response to shifting project scopes, timelines, and business priorities.
 Rather than locking in predictions months in advance, this approach enables ongoing refinement, making it easier to stay aligned with actual demand.
 It’s especially valuable for agile organizations that prioritize responsiveness and want to maintain accuracy in resource allocation amid uncertainty or frequent change.